 - Requirements Documentation for EIDM: EIDM enables healthcare providers to have the ability to use one credential to access multiple applications, serving the identity management needs of new and legacy systems.
 Inputs from CMS which changed in late September 2013 to allow for an account creation before shopping for health plans.

-- System Architecture Design: There was an architecture diagram and overall design for the entire system that lost effectiveness due to a lack of accountability to ensure each component was delivered.
+- System Architecture Design: There were an architecture diagram and overall design for the entire system that lost effectiveness due to a lack of accountability to ensure each component was delivered.

 - Security: Security was a huge component within the requirements for infrastructure, and Verizon Terremark offered a highly secure architecture designed to meet all of the critical compliance and certification requirements.
 Verizon had been audited against FISMA to the moderate-level and NIST 800-53 for federal customers.
 Verizon was also asked for advanced security options on the platform such as intrusion detection/intrusion prevention (IDS/IPS), log aggregation, and security event management.

-- Website: A website that should be able to provide residents ability to compare QHPs.
+- Website: A website that should be able to provide residents the ability to compare QHPs.

 - Data Services Hub: This system of Healthcare.gov determines eligibility for financial help.
 It sends customer data to various government agencies (VA, DHS, Treasury, etc.) to verify eligibility.